crackcell/hpipe/README.md

 ## Features

 - Integrate various types of jobs into a uniformed workflow.
-- Job status tracking mechanism: record job status and auto-resume from break point.
+- Job status tracking mechanism: keep job status and auto-resume from breakpoints.
 - Workflow descriptive language based on [Graphviz](http://graphviz.org/) being easy to edit and visualize.

 ##  Documentation